can3p/can3p.github.io/_posts/2017-05-12-common-lisp.md

 Is there any code duplication there?
 In javascript you'll say that there isn't since all the lines are the necessary boilerplate to make things work.
-Let's image a perfect world and choose the best syntax for this case.
+Let's imagine a perfect world and choose the best syntax for this case.
 Wouldn't it be nice to write something like this?

 ~~~ javascript